mulle-objc/De-Re-mulle-objc/pages/mydoc/mydoc_start.md

 Use **mulle-sde** to download all required components of the Foundation library and to build them.
-There will be an error, because it can not find an optional component **mulle-objcDecimalFoundation**.
+There will be an error, because it can not find an optional component **MulleObjCDecimalFoundation**.
 This is harmless.

 You can change the install location with the `--prefix` option.
 Otherwise the `usr` directory of your home directory, will be the install destination.